Alfa Romeo Stelvio review - Reliability and safety

 The Stelvio boasts strong crash-test results, with positive customer feedback on brand performance

-Like its Giulia sibling, with which it shares key components, construction and safety features, the Stelvio managed a full five-star rating when it was tested in 2017.
+Like its Giulia sibling, with which it shares key components, construction and safety features, the Stelvio was awarded Euro NCAP maximum five-star crash safety rating when it was tested in 2017.
 The sporty Italian SUV also achieved a very impressive 97 per cent score for adult occupant safety and 84 per cent for child passenger protection.

 In this review

 - 1Alfa Romeo Stelvio reviewThe handsome Alfa Romeo Stelvio is a sporty SUV that's good to drive, but it's expensive to buy and run compared to some rivals

 - 2Engines, performance and driveDespite the increased ride height, the Stelvio drives almost as sweetly as the Giulia.
 The sharp handling does affect ride comfort a bit, though.

 - 3MPG, CO2 and Running CostsWith lightweight and efficient engines, the Stelvio delivers decent fuel economy, although can't compete with rivals that utilise hybrid technology

 - 4Interior, design and technologyThe interior design is attractive and quality is a step up for Alfa, including improved infotainment and autonomous tech

 - 5Practicality, comfort and boot spaceThere’s decent space inside the Stelvio, which matches rather than betters its rivals in this area

 - 6Reliability and Safety - currently readingThe Stelvio boasts strong crash-test results, with positive customer feedback on brand performance